- Requirements to start using DETECT

 - Available area for solar panels: Determine the maximum area that could be used in the building to install solar panels.

 - Any other information you might find relevant to define the type of buildings you wish to include.
-As an example for a hotel:
+As an example of a hotel:

 - Number of rooms